 Join us for the very first DC Metro Area Modern Home Tour and get "up close and personal" with stunning modern homes, the architects who created these modern masterpieces and the people who call these houses "home."

-Join us Thursday night, October 5, for our VIP Architects and Homeowners reception!
-Mix + mingle with the architects, curators, and homeowners of the 2017 Tour in a casual, fun setting.
+Join us Saturday Immediately After the Tour for our our post-event reception!
+Mix + mingle with the architects, curators, and homeowners of the 2017 Tour in a casual, fun setting and view some amazing modern art!

 The home is inspired by the simple and natural virtues of the site’s trees and rock outcroppings.
 An abundance of trees splitting rocks near a stream bed are the essences of the Park running through the center of Washington, DC.
 Not unlike the beauty of trees eating Shiva shrines in Baktipur, Nepal.
 Floating in old soul trees, wading through the seasons, boldly quiet.